Jezik/GameOfLife_java/README.md

 # Game of Life

-Classic Game of Life game with GUI on Swing UI
+Classic Game of Life on Java

 Project from https://hyperskill.org/projects/54